 Precautions For Nutmeg Intake

-- It is dangerous for pregnant and breastfeeding women to take nutmeg in doses that are larger than amounts found in food.
+- It is dangerous for pregnant and breastfeeding women to take nutmeg in doses that are larger than amounts typically found in food.

 Read More: Benefits Of Hydrogen Water: Should You Believe The Hype?